douglasgreen/outlines/computing/programming_languages/javascript.md

 1. Format Validation: Ensuring the input matches a specific format, such as email addresses, phone numbers, or custom formats.
 2. Pattern Matching: Identifying or extracting specific parts of the input.
-3. Complex Constraints: Implementing more intricate validation rules that basic checks can\'t handle.
+3. Complex Constraints: Implementing more intricate validation rules that basic checks can't handle.

 A regular expression is created using two forward slashes (`/`) containing the pattern, and can be tested against a string using methods like `test()` or `match()`.